Below are some common questions and answers developed from talking to thousands of families over the years.

 For additional questions, please call us Toll Free at 800-264-8709

-Our program is specifically designed to support families with 10-14 year-old girls who need to build resilience, self-esteem, impulse control, communication, respect, and be more thankful and caring.
+Our program is specifically designed to support families with 10-14 year-old girls who need to build academic confidence, resilience, self-esteem, impulse control, communication, respect, and social skills.

 Families can place their child as quickly as 48 hours as long as we have all of the necessary paperwork.